 - Submitting to the leadership of Calvary University as an expression of commitment to the Lord Jesus Christ (Rom.
-13:1-2) - Seeking to relate every academic discipline and detail of life to the sufficient truth of the Word of God (2 Pet.1:3-8) - Striving in walking according to the Spirit and not according to the flesh (Gal.5:16-25) - Advancing in redeeming everyday opportunities as worship to God from the heart (Eph.5:15-16) - Pursuing a contrite heart as we honestly deal with the implications of sin in our lives (Ps.51:10-12) - Increasing in our love for God and relating that to how we love and serve others (John 3:30) - Cultivating relationships that promote discipleship in our lives and those around us (1 Thess.5:11) - Addressing sin in the lives of those around us in a spirit of gentleness as we desire to present every person complete in Christ (Gal.6:1, Col.1:28) - Developing opportunities to employ the instruction we receive through practical and ongoing acts of godly service to others (Rom.12:9-13) - Investing in the local church through membership and ministry as a stewardship of our education and God-given gifts (Eph.4:12-13) - Being an ambassador of Jesus Christ in every context to advance the proclamation of the Gospel locally and worldwide (2 Cor.5:20-21)
+13:1-2).
+This is the beginning point.
+All other items below result from the application of this principle. - Seeking to relate every academic discipline and detail of life to the sufficient truth of the Word of God (2 Pet.1:3-8) - Striving to walk according to the Spirit and not according to the flesh (Gal.5:16-25) - Advancing in redeeming everyday opportunities as worship to God from the heart (Eph.5:15-16) - Pursuing a contrite heart as the implications of sin in our lives are dealt with honestly (Ps.51:10-12) - Increasing in our love for God and relating that to how we love and serve others (John 3:30) - Cultivating relationships that promote discipleship in our lives and in the lives of those around us (1 Thess.5:11) - Addressing sin in the lives of those around us in a spirit of gentleness as we desire to present every person complete in Christ (Gal.6:1, Col.1:28) - Developing opportunities to employ the instruction we receive through practical and ongoing acts of godly service to others (Rom.12:9-13) - Investing in the local church through membership and ministry as a stewardship of our education and God-given gifts (Eph.4:12-13) - Being an ambassador of Jesus Christ in every context to advance the proclamation of the Gospel locally and worldwide (2 Cor.5:20-21)

-Individuals who demonstrate a lack of Christian character or care for ministry, and an unwillingness to grow in those areas may be asked to leave.
+Individuals who demonstrate a lack of Christian character or care for ministry, and an unwillingness to grow in those areas may be asked to consider whether remaining at Calvary is in their best interest.
 These desires are fundamental for Calvary's essential mission.
-As stated before, Christian character is a requirement for graduation.

-Investing in the local church through membership and ministry, as listed above, is a requirement to continue your studies at our institution.
-This requirement is expounded upon in our Practical Christian Ministries Handbook available at calvary edu.
+Investing in the local church through membership and ministry, as listed above, is a requirement to continue as a student at Calvary University.
+This requirement is detailed in the Practical Christian Ministries Handbook available at calvary.edu.

-In keeping with the principle of James 3:1, students enrolled in advanced programs (i.e. M.Div., Ph.D., etc.) will be held to a higher standard.
+In keeping with the principle of James 3:1, students enrolled in advanced programs (i.e., M.Div., Ph.D., etc.) will be held to a higher standard.
 As Calvary is preparing its students for leadership and service at the highest levels it is expected that the individual character of those in these programs is "above reproach" (1 Tim 3:2).

-In keeping with the distinctive Christian nature of our community, Calvary University establishes the following lifestyle expectations and standards.
-It should be stated that this list is considered a baseline and is not necessarily comprehensive or all-inclusive in nature.
+To maintain the distinctive Christian nature of our community, Calvary University establishes the following lifestyle expectations and standards.
+It should be stated that this list is considered a baseline and is not comprehensive or all-inclusive in nature.
 Calvary's faculty and administration reserve the right to confront and address other behaviors that are viewed by the University as unbiblical, disruptive, dangerous, destructive, or inconsistent with the Calvary University mission.
 We believe the choices that students make in how they spend their time is part of maturing in Christ.
 Our desire is that our students would see Christ glorified in all that they do and say and understand how the lessons learned in the classroom are applicable for daily living.